Frequently Asked Questions

 1. For undergraduate reviews, we allow only registered undergraduate students enrolled in the SDSU class to attend.

 2. We do not allow odiferous foods such as Fritos, Corn Nuts, Mexican Food, etc. to be eaten inside the review center.
 Other, non-odiferous foods (raisins, sunflower seeds, cookies, etc.) may be nibbled on inside the review center anytime during the review.
-We have a well stocked snacks table available throughout the review.
+We have a well-stocked snacks table available throughout the review.

-3. We reserve the right to remove anyone that in our judgement is a distraction for any reason.
+3. We reserve the right to remove anyone that in our judgment is a distraction for any reason.
 This is a rare event.
 99.93% of our students are fully respectable and cooperative and our students prefer that we remove anyone not respectful.
 It has not happened in a few years.
 All our students are focused on doing well on the exam.

 Do you use Powerpoint slides on projectors like most of SDSU?